2dom/PxMatrix/README.md

 ## Set-up and cabling

 When driving a long chain of LED modules in a row, parallel color data lines make a lot of sense since it reduces the data rate.
-But since we are only driving a single module here, we really don't need that.
+But since we are only driving a few modules here, we really don't need that.
 We can therefore use jumper wires between input connector (PI) and output connector (PO) to chain all shift registers together and create one big shift register.
 This has two advantages: it reduces the number of required GPIO pins on the microcontroller and we can use the hardware SPI interface to drive it.

 * If your panel input connector has "R1" in the top left corner: